ooni/spec/backends/bk-005-ooni-run-v2.md

    ]
 }
 ```
+Note: While nettests can't include both `inputs` and `target_name` during creation,
+this endpoint may show both since the backend dynamically populates
+`inputs` based on `target_name`.

+The backend computes dynamic test lists only for this request.
+Other requests will return an empty `inputs` list.

 Additionally, the `Vary` header should specify the list of headers that affect
 the response body caching, which are all headers starting with the `X-OONI-`